Stuycs-K/project03-final-10-gontchari-xue-misrai/DEVLOG.md

 ## 2025-01-10 to 2025-01-12
-- Reworked structure of chat app
+- Reworked structure of chat app to use selecting
+- Made it handle errors and other disconnects

 ## 2025-01-13
 -